Skills for Success

 From the Archives: Light-Emitting Diodes (LEDs)

-The laboratory experiment by Scott L. Wallen, Jaspreet Dhau, Robert Green, Laura B. Wemple, Troy Kelly, Jr., and Brent Collins discuses Maker Chemistry: Exploring Redox Reactions in Introductory Laboratory through Light-Emitting Diode Printed Circuit Board Fabrication.
+The laboratory experiment by Scott L. Wallen, Jaspreet Dhau, Robert Green, Laura B. Wemple, Troy Kelly, Jr., and Brent Collins discuses Maker Chemistry: Exploring Redox Reactions in Introductory Laboratory through Light-Emitting Diode Printed Circuit Board Fabrication(link is external).
 Light-emitting diodes have been featured in a range of articles, from curriculum ideas to building instrustrumentation, including:

 Shine a Light on JCE